danielle707/StockX-Predictive-Modeling/readme.md

                      scoring=r2)
   ```

-  To choose the optimal penalizing parameter, we used cross validation, and the optimal shrinkage coefficient is $10^{-6}$
+  To choose the optimal shrinkage parameter, we used cross validation.
+The optimal shrinkage coefficient is $10^{-6}$

   ![featureSig](data/media/featureSig.png)

-The coefficients from Lasso are as above.
-On the left hand side, From the perspective of brand, compared to yeezy, air force, airmac, zoom, and react, Air Jordan indicates an estimated 324% price premium.
-On the right hand side, from the perspective of color, compared to other color, color blue will reduce/damage the price premium by 253%.Furthermore, as the number of sales increase, the price premium will goes down.
-This could be explained by the value of scarcity.From this result, we could learn that a brown color shoes has more investing value than a blue shoes.
-Similarly, reseller should buy Air-Jordan instead of yeezy as early as possible in order to have higher price premium in the future.
+The Lasso coefficients are as above.
+Orange blocks represents negative coefficients, and blues represents positive coefficients.
+In terms of styles, AirJordan is the most lucrative, with an additional price premium of 324%.
+In terms of colors, red and tan will boost price premium, while blue seems to hurt resale prices.
+Further, as the number of sales increase, the price premium will go down.
+This could be explained by the value of scarcity (这句话什么意思啊???）.

 - **Linear Model - SVM**